shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 by setting MC moves to zero and/or by using the *mcmoves* keyword with *Pmoltrans* = *Pmolrotate* = 0 .

-hen using fix mcemc in combination with fix shake or fix rigid, only MCEMC exchange moves are supported, so the argument *M* must be zero.
+When using fix mcemc in combination with fix shake or fix rigid, only MCEMC exchange moves are supported, so the argument *M* must be zero.

 When using fix mcemc in combination with fix rigid, deletion of the last